-Identity is closely related to voice in Rostand’s play; one’s voice or words are the expression of the soul and are thus linked to one’s true self.
+Identity is closely related to voice in Cyrano de Bergerac: one’s voice (or words) is the expression of the soul and is thus linked to one’s true self.
 Appearances get in the way, since judgments are made on a surface level without any deeper understanding of a given individual’s identity.
 Mixed identities play a big part as well, as characters often pretend to be others to further their own ends.

 Questions About Identity

-- Besides Roxane’s confusion over her lover’s identity, how does Rostand mix Cyrano and Christian’s identities?
+- Aside from the confusion over the identity of Roxane's lover, how does Rostand mix Cyrano and Christian’s identities?
 What parallels does he draw between them in speech or act?
 What traits do they actually share?

 - What is the relationship between one’s voice and one’s identity in this play?